coder/code-server/docs/CONTRIBUTING.md

 These live under [test/unit](../test/unit).

 We use unit tests for functions and things that can be tested in isolation.
 The file structure is modeled closely after `/src` so it's easy for people to know where test files should live.

+### Script tests

+Our script tests are written in bash and run using [bats](https://github.com/bats-core/bats-core).

+These tests live under `test/scripts`.

+We use these to test anything related to our scripts (most of which live under `ci`).

 ### Integration tests